juliarcha/putty-ssh-auth-docs/reference.md

 ## Overview

-This document provides a quick reference on components, settings, and troubleshooting of the SSH Key Authentication process in PuTTY.
+This document provides a quick reference on components, settings, and troubleshooting of the SSH key authentication process in PuTTY.

 ### Authentication flow